-The Fund pays each Director who is not considered to be an affiliated person an annual retainer of \$9,000 plus \$2,000 for each Board meeting attended.
-Each Director is reimbursed by the Fund for any out of pocket expenses incurred in attending meetings.
-All Board committee members receive \$500 per meeting attended and the Chairman of the Audit Committee and the Lead Director each receives a \$2,000 annual fee.
-A Director may receive a single meeting fee, allocated among the participating funds, for participation in certain meetings held on behalf of multiple funds in the Fund Complex.
-Directors who are directors or employees of the Adviser or an affiliated company receive no compensation or expense reimbursement from the Fund.
+The Fund pays each Director who is not considered to be an affiliated person an annual retainer of \$1,000 plus \$500 for each Board meeting attended and they are reimbursed for any out of pocket expenses incurred in attending meetings.
+All Board committee members receive \$500 per meeting attended.
+The Chairman of the Audit Committee and the Lead Director each receives an annual fee of \$1,000.

+A Director may receive a single meeting fee, allocated among the participating funds in the Fund Complex, for attending certain meetings held on behalf of multiple funds.
+Directors who are directors or employees of the Adviser, or an affiliated company receive no compensation or expense reimbursement from the Fund.